rosafilgueira/MappingChange-Paper-ISWC2025/content/construction-and-content.md

 | 1868        | Longer, structured entries with location hierarchies       | Added cues for nested article types and locations        |
 | 1884–1901   | Title-cased entries, structured and clean layout           | Simplified prompts; uses typographic features directly   |

-All scripts tokenize OCR text by page and apply the prompt in a batch-efficient manner.
-Outputs are parsed into structured JSON records that include article text, place name, page number, and other metadata.
-These are aggregated into edition-specific DataFrames.
+The scripts tokenize OCR text by page, apply prompts in batch mode, and parse outputs into structured JSON files.
+These are then aggregated into edition-specific DataFrames—each with one row per article.

 ### DataFrames to RDF

-Each JSON DataFrame is cleaned and mapped to RDF using the Heritage Textual Ontology (HTO).
-For each article, we instantiate one or more `hto:Description` entities, annotated with quality metrics, extraction method (GPT-4), and source metadata (edition, volume, page).
-This conversion step is implemented using reusable mapping scripts in Python and SPARQL.
+Each DataFrame is cleaned and converted to RDF using the [Heritage Textual Ontology (HTO)](https://w3id.org/hto).
+Each place article is represented as a `hto:Description`, annotated with quality metrics, provenance (e.g., edition, volume, page), and extraction method (GPT-4).
+This step is implemented using Python mapping scripts and SPARQL templates.

 ### Semantic Enrichment and Linking

-Following RDF generation, the dataset undergoes semantic enrichment through three main procedures:
+Following RDF generation, the knowledge base is semantically enriched through:

-- **Concept Clustering**: Sentence embeddings and clustering algorithms group semantically similar articles across editions.
-Resulting `hto:Concept` instances link equivalent or evolving descriptions of the same place.
+- **Concept Clustering**: Sentence embeddings and clustering algorithms identify semantically related articles across editions.
+Resulting clusters form `hto:Concept` instances representing diachronic place descriptions.
-- **Entity Linking**: `hto:PlaceRecord` and `hto:Concept` instances are matched to external resources via Wikidata and DBpedia using a hybrid of embedding-based and string-matching techniques.
+- **Entity Linking**: Articles are linked to [Wikidata](https://www.wikidata.org) and [DBpedia](https://www.dbpedia.org) using hybrid embedding and string-matching approaches.
-- **Geospatial Annotation**: Named Entity Recognition (NER) and georesolution tools (e.g., Edinburgh Geoparser) are used to annotate and disambiguate place mentions.
-Each resolved location is stored as a `hto:GeographicAnnotation` with coordinates, spatial type, and provenance.
+- **Geospatial Annotation**: Named entity recognition (NER) and the Edinburgh Geoparser are used to resolve and annotate place names with coordinates and place types, represented as `hto:GeographicAnnotation`.

 ### Knowledge Graph Serialization and Deployment

-The final RDF outputs are serialized in Turtle and hosted in a public Fuseki SPARQL endpoint.
-In parallel, Elasticsearch indices are built from the JSON and RDF data to support keyword search and semantic similarity queries using embeddings.
+Final outputs are serialized in RDF/Turtle and deployed via a public [Fuseki SPARQL endpoint](http://query.frances-ai.com/hto_gazetteers).
+All steps are implemented in executable Python scripts and Jupyter notebooks.
+Each stage is also represented in the RDF using HTO’s provenance properties (e.g., `prov:wasGeneratedBy`, `hto:hasTextQuality`), ensuring transparency and reproducibility.

-All steps—from GPT-4 prompting to RDF generation—are documented in executable scripts and notebooks in the GitHub repository, ensuring full reproducibility.
-Each transformation stage is also recorded in HTO using provenance properties (`prov:wasGeneratedBy`, `hto:hasTextQuality`, etc.), enabling end-to-end traceability of every knowledge graph triple.
+A pipeline overview and walkthrough are available in the [MappingChange GitHub repository](https://github.com/francesNLP/MappingChange), along with instructions for re-running each step.
+When gazetteers span multiple volumes (e.g., 1838, 1842), the outputs are merged using dedicated scripts into a single edition-level DataFrame prior to RDF conversion.